 News and events

-This Sunday, 7 March, 2021, Christians across Scotland – and beyond – will once again join together in prayer and reflection at 7pm in response to the coronavirus pandemic.
-As in previous weeks, 15 Christian
+This Sunday (27 June), Christians across the country - and further afield - will join together in prayer and reflection at 7pm in response to the pandemic.
+As with previous weeks during lockdown, 15 Christian